![]() ![]() ![]() ![]() |

 Developed by the AML/CTF Reference Group of the Law Society of NSW Presented by Bobbie Wan, Team Leader, Professional Support and Regulatory Policy, Law Society of NSW | |

-Alternative ways to practice law – on-demand interactive
+Alternative ways to practise law – on-demand interactive

 1 CPD units